‘Forever grateful’: Raimondo delivers farewell State of the State address

 In closing, Raimondo addressed her final words to girls and young women, saying she wanted them to “summon the courage to lead.”
 While considering whether she would leave Rhode Island to join the Biden administration, Raimondo said it was the women in her life, such as her mother, sister and teenage daughter Ceci, “who gave me the push I needed.”

-“There will be plenty of times when you’re unsure,” Raimondo said.
-“In those moments, we need you to push aside that doubt and push aside that fear, and say yes.
-Know that you can be anything you want to be.
-You are strong and smart and capable.
-And I’m sure looking forward to the day when one of you is governor of this great state.”
+“There will be plenty of times in your when you’re going to be unsure,” Raimondo said.
+“I want you to push aside that doubt and I want you to push aside that fear, and say yes.
+Because know this: You are smart, you are capable, you are strong, you can be whatever you want to be, and the world needs your voice and your talent.
+And it will be a better place if you say yes.
+And I’m sure looking forward to the day that one of you is the governor of this great state.”

 Eli Sherman (esherman@wpri.com) is a Target 12 investigative reporter for WPRI 12.
 Follow him on Twitter and on Facebook.